ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/missing_values_and_masks.rst

 Try computing the mean value over the sea points.
 This should be just one small change to your code.
 Compute the mean value over a sub-area rather than over the whole globe.
-Note that the ``integrate()`` function can do this:
+Note that the :func:`integrate` function can do this:

 .. code-block:: python